 Specific reporting requirements can vary depending on specific stock markets, but the practice is almost universal.

 An IPO gets

 Investors who want to buy them, investors who want to sell them, as well as the more complex traders who want to engage in advanced trading strategies like buying options, penny

 But these are more advanced topics, for another time.

 What you need to know about how the market works, is that once a company wants to go public, their shares become publicly tradable on what we call a stock market.
 The price varies day-to-day and depends on a number of factors including market volatility and the perceived value of the company in question.

 A share is a piece of a company.
 Simple as that.
 A company issues shares to investors to raise money, typically through an IPO as discussed.
 While the company keeps the funds it made during the IPO, the shares are then sold on a stock market to people like us.
 The most popular of the stock market exchanges is the New York Stock Exchange (NYSE).
 Heard of it?

 Shares of thousands of companies are traded on these exchanges.
 But how can you buy a share?
 We’re so glad you asked!

 How to buy a stock

 Once a company has raised its IPO, they no longer receive the proceeds of subsequent selling of its stock.
-This is why trading of stocks is often said to be on a secondary market, because it is now between investors, rather than the company selling them itself in an IPO.
+This is why trading of

 Stock trading isn’t like in the old days with physical stock certificates (although they still exist in Grandpappy’s attic beside the first ballpoint pen and an old monocle), it’s now done through digital platforms, or what’s called a brokerage.